pactflow/katacoda-workshops/create-a-plugin/step4.md

 It's worth opening the `README` in `pact-plugin-template-golang/README.md` and familiarising yourself.

 We will now proceed to create our first plugin!
+Let's open the template project:

+`cd ~/pact-plugin-template-golang`{{exec}}

 ## Creating the plugin